naskarsourjya/icb_mpc/README.md

 Look up soruce no 12 from reghu paper

+Use surrogate mpc to control the real system

 # List of hyperparameters
 1. number of layers for narx
 2. number of nodes for narx